OksAvch/microserviceLab/module2/HELP.md

 `application.yml` and `Dockerfile` of each particular submodule.

 ### Guides
-The following guides illustrate how to start application:
+The following guides illustrate how to start all applications:
 1. Run compose file in the root of the project and all the services should be up and running:
 ```
 docker-compose build --no-cache
 docker-compose up -d
 ```
-2. Now the messages could be send via sender service via request below:
+2. Now the messages could be sent via sender service using request below:
 ```
 POST http://localhost:8090/notification
    {